resullerdenbiri/Fusion_Battery/README.md

 [Behaviour Of Light As Particle Or Wave Depends On Movement Frame Of Reference Of Photons](https://x.com/rainmaker1973/status/2001215777991520728)

-Dual Split Experiment Changes Movement Frame Of Reference Of Light So We Can Observe Light As Wave Instead Of Particle.
+Dual Split Experiment Changes Movement Frame Of Reference Of Light 90 Degrees So We Can Observe Light's Side Projection Wave Form On Wall Instead Of Particle Front Side Illumination Projection On Wall As Classic.

 By Dual Split Passing Changing Movement Frame Of Refrence Of Light So Turning Light's Movement Into Sideways So We Could Observe Without Changing Our Looker Frame Of Reference Able To Observe Light As Wave Side Of It On Wall Surface Showing Up Currently At That Time!